vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ![Potential Future Exposure - Collatoralised & Uncollateralised](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/pfe.png).

-## Planned steps to extend the POC
+## Some ideas for ways to extend the POC

 * Add more OTC derivative types e.g. Swing option for NYMEX gas forward for a time period starting in 6 months and ending in 12 months, credit default swap maturing in 10 years
 * Extend to and create reports for different counterparties
-* Tune the spark cluster so it performs faster
+* Add database support to record the results of the PFE calculations for different counterparties (e.g. Cassandra)
+* Test larger numbers of products to simulate more real-life batch jobs
-* Develop an API to enable the job to be triggered externally
+* Develop an API to enable the jobs to be triggered externally